CWR360FD - EdgeStar 36-Bottle Built-In French Door Dual-Zone Wine Cooler

 A wine cooler is set to a higher temperature range than a refrigerator or beverage cooler because wine should not be stored as cold as other beverages.
 On average a wine cooler will not offer temperatures below 46ºF degrees.
 A beverage cooler and refrigerator are similar to each other, but beverage coolers frequently do not offer the adjustable shelves or door storage that a refrigerator will, and they often have glass doors in order to display the contents.
 A wine and beverage cooler has a wide temperature range so it may be used for either, but keep in mind if you want to store both at the same time you will either have too-cold wine or too-warm drinks depending on how you choose to set the internal thermostat.

 Temporarily BackorderedThis item ships via Freight Line Carrier Delivery times related to this ship method are usually between 3 to 7 business days once the item leaves the warehouse.
 We will forward tracking information to you once the product leaves our warehouse.
-The shipping company will contact you to arrange a delivery appointment as a delivery signature is required.
+The shipping company will contact you to arrange a delivery appointment as a delivery signature and product inspection is required.
 All deliveries will occur Monday through Friday.
 Order must be fully processed by 12pm CST to be eligible for “Guaranteed Same Day Shipping.”
 Orders processed after that time may ship out the following business day.